bngams/angular-unit-test/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.2.

+If you have an error while launching ng e2e

+You can use a different version of Node.js
+For windows you can install a specific version of node using nvmw npm install -g nvmw nvmw install v10.14.2 nvmw use v10.14.2

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.